 Enable DHCP on Windows

-The first thing you must check your network adapter settings, to confirm its configured correctly to Assign IP Address From the DHCP server.
+The first thing you must check is your network adapter settings, to confirm its configured correctly to Assign IP Address From the DHCP server.

 - Press Windows key + R, type ncpa.cpl and hit Enter key.

-- This will Open Network connections window,
+- This will open the Network connections window,

-- Here right click on Active Network Adapter select properties.
+- Here right-click on Active Network Adapter select properties.